 - 1. Design and update spaces to be physically accessible. - 2.
 Design the public spaces with a variety of transportation options that encourages people to move through them at all times of the day and foster natural "eyes in the park. - 3.
 Create and foster flexible, adaptable spaces that can support various activities and functions - 4.
 Create and nurture environmentally sustainable spaces - 5.
-Create a sustainable, relaxing green space - 6.
-Create an active play area.
+Create a sustainable, relaxing green space

-7. Create and enhance connections between all spaces on the Center of the City block
+- 6. Create an active play area. - 7.
+Create and enhance connections between all spaces on the Center of the City block

 - 1. Work with local experts (for example, eco-landscapers, permaculturists and soil scientists) to identify the best opportunity for green space locations and types of sustainable plantings within the Center of the City block. - 2.
 Based on community input, utilize the City's Department of Sustainability and other community partners to plan and install renewable energy sources to the extent feasible - 3.
 Work with local disability advocates and urban design consultants to determine potential improvements, layouts, and designs for all the spaces in the commons. - 4.
 Work with a consultant and partners to assess opportunities to increase safety through environmental design, including considerations of lighting and sightlines. - 5.
-Enhance the connections between the public spaces and other adjacent properties (the Kempf House, the Blake Transit Center, the Ann Arbor District Library Downtown branch, neighboring restaurants, and First Martin-owned properties) by investigating landscaping, art, and design opportunities, including enhancing pedestrian pathways through the spaces - 6.
-Work with First Martin to identify opportunities to increase physical and visual connections between their building and Liberty Plaza in order to better activate the space, such as ground-floor night-time businesses (e.g., coffee shop, bookstore). - 7.
+Enhance the connections between the public spaces and other adjacent properties (the Kempf House, the Blake Transit Center, the Ann Arbor District Library Downtown branch, neighboring restaurants, the Denali building and First Martin-owned properties) by investigating landscaping, art, and design opportunities, including enhancing pedestrian pathways through the spaces - 6.
+Work with First Martin to identify opportunities to increase physical and visual connections between their building and the public spaces (Liberty Plaza, Library Lot, and Library Lane), in order to better activate the space, such as ground-floor night-time businesses (e.g., coffee shop, bookstore). - 7.
 Work with transportation planning experts to study opportunities for pedestrian accessibility and safety improvements for streets that border the Center of the City block (Fifth Avenue, William Street, Division Street, Liberty Street, and Library Lane) - 8.
 Establish a mid-block pedestrian connection between Liberty Street, Library Lane, and William Street. - 9.
-Work with the DDA, AAATA, and mobility-focused groups to strengthen transportation links to and from the spaces. - 10.
-Negotiate for public use of the Noble House and/or Carriage House. - 11.
-As circumstances change, pursue land acquisitions to expand green space on the Center of the City block. - 12.
+Create a pedestrian "overpass" over the central parking entrance ramp in order to facilitate pedestrian movement through the block, increase usable space, and potentially create better connections to Liberty Street between Liberty Plaza and the Library Lot. - 10.
+Work with the DDA, AAATA, and mobility-focused groups to strengthen transportation links to and from the spaces. - 11.
+Negotiate for public use of the Noble House and/or Carriage House. - 12.
+As circumstances change, pursue land acquisitions to expand green space on the Center of the City block. - 13.
 Designate a space that will accommodate food trucks and/or other temporary vendors based on community input.